jeanbourgain8/jeanbourgain8.github.io/output/posts/Substack/Page/Goodreads/Read/a-202111152313/index.md

 ## Book Review
 ---
 An informed reader would already know that the author's disposition is quite unconventional in this book.
-In this he tries to dismantle the usual emphasis laid on virtues, as to him, they appear too distant from reality & handicapped when it comes to getting things done.
+He tries to dismantle the usual emphasis laid on virtues, as to him, they appear too distant from reality & handicapped when it comes to getting things done.
 He treats both virtues & vices with equanimity.
 His core agenda appears to be this - "**doing whatever it takes to retain the kingship**".
 Depending on the environment, situations & resources available, he puts forward necessary strategies which are to be adopted.
 On whole, it is a guide which addresses all significant stages one comes across in the cycle of kingship.

 I consider this as an insightful read.
 I shall not think twice if I wish to read it again.